 Has a bulldog stolen your heart?

-They may have the (adorable) face of a bulldozer, but inside they are all marshmallow… just some examples of why we why love them so much.
+They may have the (adorable) face of a bulldozer, but inside they are all marshmallows.
+These are just some examples of why we love them so much.

 Instead, to avoid problems choose the best harness for bulldogs for their long term good health.

 Our dearly beloved bulldogs suffer from what technically known as brachycephalic obstructive airway syndrome (BOAS for short).

 This is a result of selective breeding because of a preference for a certain flat-faced look.